rwxrob/register-cmdbox/README.md

 The plan is to follow a GitOps approach and make the [`manifest`](manifest) file the authoritative source for all registered or discovered command modules.
 (Even 10k entries would be under one MiB.)
-This file can also be fetched directly and always will be available at this URL:
+This file can also be fetched directly (and always will be available) from `cmdbox.sh/manifest`.

 ```
 curl -LO cmdbox.sh/manifest